NoMoreDg/Nlogin-Steam/README.md

 Just put a language file found inside either RAR file in the releases page Either on main page all the way to the top inside languages folder and download specific language file.

+# Not working?
+Make sure you are using windows 10 or above as the older ones were not tested.

 # Goals? (since i've started the project)
 ✅ 3 Active usernames